jerilynzheng/al-folio/_projects/eatingout.markdown

 **Overview**

+Eating Out is a service that improves upon how current food searches function.
+Rather than finding the top places based on just other user reviews, it gives the user the option to specific exactly what they want.
+It also provides a comprehensive look at the menu to show exactly what dishes to order and the pricing.

-- Finding the best food/travel based on specific personal preferences
+- Finding the best food based on specific personal preferences
 - Takes parameters into account (number of people, prices, portion sizes, leftovers, pictures)
 - Specifics for food restrictions and allergies (protein, keto diet, dietary restrictions, calories)